Supermercados El Dorado

 El Dorado is a supermarket chain from Uruguay, founded in 1929, which has seventy two stores.

 History

 Founded in Maldonado in 1929 by the Ukrainian immigrant Tobías Polakof, it was the first supermarket in the interior of Uruguay.
 It is a family business with Uruguayan capital, owned by the firm Polakof y Cía S.A..

 Tito Polakf brought the idea of the supermarket back from a trip and set up the first one on 18 of July 877 Street, half a block from Plaza San Fernando in Maldonado.

 In 2022, El Dorado expanded to Colonia and in 2023 to Montevideo; it also has seventy branches distributed in the departments of Canelones, Cerro Largo, Lavalleja, Maldonado, Rocha, San José, Tacuarembó, Florida, Soriano, Paysandú, Río Negro and Treinta y Tres.

 In 2024 El Dorado opened its first hypermarket in Montevideo.

 Branches

-As of January 2025, El Dorado supermarkets have a total of seventy-two branches in fifteen departments of Uruguay.
-These are:
+As of January 2025, Supermercados El Dorado operated in 15 departments of Uruguay.
+The following is a list of branches documented in contemporary sources.